 After 3 days remove the flashing and rubber seal.
 Since the lower half of the concrete was nice and smooth, all I had to do was clean up the top half.
 Lightly sand it down to clean it up.

 I took a tree branch and sprayed painted it black.
 The branch not only added an interesting look but it also helps hold up the string light.
 Depending on the size of tree branch you chose, use the appropriate size masonry bit.
 I ended up using a 1/2 inch bit to drill down to the bottom into the foam cup.
 Then, make sure everything fits nicely.

 The LED string light has a controller and the controller has a power cord.
 I wanted the power jack to be easily accessible so I could quickly connect and disconnect.
 I drilled a hole slightly bigger than the jack on the lower part of the base.
-This should give a clean look.
+This should give it a clean look.
 Since the concrete form has a seam in it from the flashing I drilled the hole there.
 I then used hot glue to hold the power jack in the hole, and that should be strong enough.

 Now, take the string light and pass it up through the hole in the concrete, the same hole for the tree branch.

 Feed a few feet of the LED into the vase.
 Then place the branch in the vase and feed more LED as you proceed.

 Now sit the vase on top of the concrete.
 I placed a felt pads on the bottom to protect any surface.

 I love the way this lamp came out.
 The LED String Lights work extremely well.
 I was able to get this lamp to work approximately 50 feet away.
 Hope you have a blast when you make yours.
 I would love to hear what you think about this.